66,395 bells

 If ACC Automatically Logs You Out while you are working on the pattern, you will lose all your work on the pattern!
 So, if the pattern you are working on takes a long time, you need to occasionally click Submit Pattern so that it saves the pattern.
 You can then go back to working on the pattern by clicking My Patterns and choosing Edit Pattern.

-» Which websites can't we link to and why?
+» Which websites can't we link to, and why?

-In addition to the site rule of not posting links to or names of other sites with offensive content.
-The following types of websites are also not allowed to be linked to.
+In addition to the site rule of not posting links to or names of other sites with offensive content, the following types of websites are also not allowed to be linked to:

 • Screamer Links.